t3-oss/create-t3-turbo/README.md

 Integrating Solito into this repo isn't hard, and there are a few [offical templates](https://github.com/nandorojo/solito/tree/master/example-monorepos) by the creators of Solito that you can use as a reference.

 ### What auth solution should I use instead of Next-Auth.js for Expo?

+> **Note**
+> There is nowadays a functioning OAuth solution for next-auth on Expo.
+Take it as a starting point and expand to suit your needs.

 I've left this kind of open for you to decide.
 Some options are [Clerk](https://clerk.dev), [Supabase Auth](https://supabase.com/docs/guides/auth), [Firebase Auth](https://firebase.google.com/docs/auth/) or [Auth0](https://auth0.com/docs).
 Note that if you're dropping the Expo app for something more "browser-like", you can still use Next-Auth.js for those.
 [See an example in a Plasmo Chrome Extension here](https://github.com/t3-oss/create-t3-turbo/tree/chrome/apps/chrome).